Wednesday, August 1, 2018

 Daytripper

 This is from a comic that I flatted called Daytripper.
 Written and drawn by Gabriel Ba and Fabio Moon, colored by Dave Stewart, published by DC/Vertigo.
 It's a really amazing comic and I highly recommend it.
 No superheroes or vampires, just regular people.
-This book won several Eisner awards last year.
-I am a little bit proud to have contributed to this one.

 Monday, February 21, 2011